pckts/GroupPolicy-ToggleEnhancedAuditLogging/README.md

-# TEAL
+# GroupPolicy-ToggleEnhancedAuditLogging

-Toggle Enhanced Audit Logging
+Previously known as TEAL